 Macros object unlike other object shooting.
 They tend to be very small and hidden (that is the beauty of it).
 Therefore, you need to be very careful and slowly in walking, pay attention to any small object though (sometimes only small creatures about the size of less than 0.5 cm).
 Usually we can see them because of their differences with the background color, e.g. red ladybug on a green leaf.
 Therefore, look carefully if there is such a color difference.

 Each animal, including small creatures, have a different circle of fear.
 Circle of fear is the maximum distance between them and us which if we are exceeding (closer) then they will run away.
 Each animal has a radius circle of fear is different.
 For example, the butterfly, its radius reaches about 1-2 meters.
 Therefore, if we are too close to them then they will run away, while such ladybugs can reach several centimeters.
 Generally, a creature that can be fly have more sensitive.
+The circle of fear determines how far we can approach the object and how focal length used.
+Shooting butterflies for instance should use a lens with focal length 200mm and above.
+In addition, if we have started to enter the circle of fear then we need to run more slowly, stopping every animal showed suspicious signs, etc..

 4. Using manual focus mode